Together-Java/ModernJava/src/return_values/conversion.md

 }
 ```

-But if that conversion might potentially be lossy, as with converting `double`s to `int`s,
+But if that conversion might potentially be lossy or, as with converting `double`s to `int`s,
 you must do it yourself.

 ```java